ViniciusAmbrosi/redes-socket/README.md

 # redes-socket

-Socket - Socket Server
-SocketSender - Socket Client

 Both projects contain a Dockerfile for creation and deployment if so desired.
-To create image for socket server - docker build -t socket-server -f Dockerfile .
+To create image for socket server.
+Go to Redes/SocketServer and run docker build -t socket-server -f Dockerfile .
-To create image for socket client - docker build -t socket-client -f Dockerfile .
+To create image for socket client.
+Go to Redes/SocketClient and run docker build -t socket-client -f Dockerfile .

 This will create two images in docker for deployment, sourcing from either projects.